 AKA Fine Art Winter Exhibition: December 2024, AKA Fine Art, Cambridge

-SFSA Painting Open: December 2024, Second Floor Studios & Arts, Deptford
+SFSA Painting Open: December 2024, Second Floor Studios & Arts, Deptford, London

 Oxfordshire Artweeks: May 2025, Magdalen Road Studios, Oxford